SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/customer.md

 ## 5. Satisfaction Trend Over Time

 - Satisfaction improved in 2017 and remained stable for a while.
-- Clear drop at the end of 2018 indicates underlying issues are affecting customers.
+- A clear drop at the end of 2018 indicates underlying issues are affecting customers.
 - If unaddressed, these issues could snowball into serious revenue and reputational risks.

 ---